razzy-max/gadget-ecommerce-store/README.md

 - **Mongoose:** Mongoose provides a straightforward, schema-based solution to model your application data, offering built-in type casting, validation, and query building.
 - **Stripe:** Stripe offers online payment solutions, allowing you to create a secure and reliable website with e-commerce functionality.
 - **Nodemailer:** Nodemailer is a module for Node.js applications that facilitates easy email sending, keeping your users informed and engaged.
-- **Authentication:** Shofy includes features for Google login, user registration, email verification, forgot password, reset password, and profile updates.
+- **Authentication:** Miracle store includes features for Google login, user registration, email verification, forgot password, reset password, and profile updates.
 - **Redux Toolkit:** Manage state effortlessly with Redux Toolkit, providing a convenient and efficient way to handle state in your application.
 - **RTK Query:** RTK Query is a powerful data fetching and caching tool, ensuring efficient data retrieval for a smoother user experience.
 - **Typescript + Next.js App Directory:** Shofy leverages TypeScript in combination with Next.js, enhancing code reliability and maintainability.